simbra-org/.github/profile/README.md

     </td>
     <td width="70%">
       <p>
-        The Brazilian Interdisciplinary Symposium on Agent-Based Models ([SIMBRA]((https://simbra.com.br))) was originally developed within the <a href="https://www.fsp.usp.br/sustentarea/">Sustentarea</a> Research and Extension Center at the University of São Paulo (<a href="https://www5.usp.br/">USP</a>), which continues to support its activities.
+        The Brazilian Interdisciplinary Symposium on Agent-Based Models (<a href="https://simbra.com.br">SIMBRA</a>) was originally developed within the <a href="https://www.fsp.usp.br/sustentarea/">Sustentarea</a> Research and Extension Center at the University of São Paulo (<a href="https://www5.usp.br/">USP</a>), which continues to support its activities.
       </p>
     </td>
   </tr>